“Take a Deep Breath, Trust Your Knowledge, And Give Your Best. MEROLAB.COM

 20 / 22

-20. Which of the following viruses is non-enveloped?
+20. Which of the following is an enveloped virus?

 21 / 22